Minituff/add-header-action/README.md

 # Add header-action
-A GitHub action to add a pre-defined header to files within a repo
+Add a header to any file within you repo.

 # BUILD container